1. What is a “CPT”?

 2. Do you have a payment plan?

-Yes, we do offer financing for both the Standard and Premier Value application options.
-You may make a down payment and then you will have up to one year to pay the remaining balance and successfully complete your exam.
-There are no additional charges or interest fees for this payment option benefit.
-You just should remember to time your balance payment with your exam readiness, because your exam must be successfully completed within one year of application date.
+Yes, we do offer financing for both the Standard and Premier Certification Package options.
+You make a down payment of half of the course fee and then you have up to one year to pay the remaining half.
+There are no additional charges or interest fees for this payment option.
+You can pay any amount that you want, at any time that you want, just note to try and time your final payment with your exam readiness, so that as soon as you pay your last payment you can schedule to take your exam for certification.

 3. Are there any discounts available?